-- The 6th cycle Housing Element, adopted in April 2024, estimates that 34 new ADUs will be constructed by 2031, an average of four per year. - Since 2018, 30 new ADUs have been completed, and an additional 22 ADUs are currently under construction.
-That equals 52 new housing units dispersed throughout the Village! - Due to their smaller size, ADUs and JADUs have the potential to provide housing opportunities for a broader range of income levels. - Consider the following: - An ADU or JADU occupied by a caregiver rent-free as part of their compensation package is considered an affordable housing unit. - An ADU or JADU occupied by an aging family member rent-free is considered an affordable housing - An ADU or JADU occupied by a family member or friend at a discounted rate while attending college or just starting out after graduation is considered an affordable housing unit. - A 250-square-foot ADU rented at market rate may also qualify as an affordable housing unit due to its smaller size.
+- The 6th cycle Housing Element, adopted in April 2024, estimates that 34 new ADUs will be constructed by 2031, at an average rate of four per year. - Since 2018, 41 new ADUs have been completed, and an additional 36 ADUs are currently under construction.
+That equals 77 new housing units dispersed throughout the Village! - Due to their smaller size, ADUs and JADUs have the potential to provide housing opportunities for a broader range of income levels. - Consider the following: - An ADU or JADU occupied by a caregiver rent-free as part of their compensation package is considered an affordable housing unit. - o An ADU or JADU occupied by an aging family member rent-free is considered an affordable housing unit. - An ADU or JADU occupied by a family member or friend at a discounted rate while attending college or just starting out after graduation is considered an affordable housing unit. - A 250-square-foot ADU rented at market rate may also qualify as an affordable housing unit due to its smaller size.